88-degrees/Book-of-Changes/appendix02s2.md

 The first clause of the application follows naturally enough from the above interpretation of the Symbolism.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says he does not understand the second clause.
 Many critics adopt the view of it which appears in the translation.

 Paragraph 2 does not mention the precautionary measures taken in the Text by the subject of the line, from which the conclusion would follow quite as naturally as from his central position.
-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, however, say that the not having recourse lightly to force is itself the due course.
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, however, say that the not having recourse lightly to force is itself the due course.

 Line 3 responding, and alone of all the strong lines responding to 6, may appear at first irresolute, and not prepared for decided measures; but 1 in the end' its subject does what is required of him.

 The contiguity of line 5 to the divided 6, is supposed to have some bad effect on its subject, so that while he does what his central position requires, it is not without an effort.
 'If a man,' says [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'cherish a single illicit desire in his mind, he has left the right way.
 The admonition here conveyed is deep.'

 <a name="fn_233"></a>[322:XLIV](#fr_233) Wind, blowing all-under the sky, penetrates everywhere, and produces its natural effect; and it is a good application of this phenomenon that follows; but it has nothing to do with the meaning of [**Gòu ䷫**](e5a7a4gou.md) and the interpretation of the hexagram, as taught in the Text.
-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors perceive this, and deal with the Symbolism after a method of their own, on which it is unnecessary to enter.
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors perceive this, and deal with the Symbolism after a method of their own, on which it is unnecessary to enter.

 Paragraph 1.
 My supplement, 'This describes the arrest of,' is a conclusion from the whole of the Text on the line.
 All the commentaries have it.